cryptowithshashi/Soudness-Testnet/README.md

 ```
 ## CONCLUSION

 You're all set!
 You've successfully set up your environment and generated your key for the testnet.
-If you encounter any issues or have questions, please feel free to reach out on our Discord channel.
+If you encounter any issues or have questions, please feel free to reach out on our Telegram channel.

 - Our Telegram channel -- [CLICK HERE](https://t.me/crypto_with_shashi)